ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 with a number of identical trees, :math:`n_{coh}` (where :math:`{coh}` denotes the identification or index number for a given cohort)..

-The complete hierarchy of elements in the CLM(ED) is therefore now described as follows:
+The complete hierarchy of elements in FATES is therefore now described as follows:

 .. math::